 Pre-development permit project analysis - Impartial review of concept plans for layout functionality and attractiveness to the buyer demographic

-Structural and Civil Engineering management - scope of work, cost evaluation, advice on the implication of a requirement to execute the details required by the City and Engineer (or perhaps some of those details are not even needed?).
+Structural and Civil Engineering management - scope of work, cost evaluation, advice on the cost to execute the details required by the City and Engineer (or perhaps some of those details are not even needed?).

 Inspections - how to react to permit conditions, overcoming misinterpreted site calls made by the building inspector (this is perhaps one of the most awful experiences a builder can face - ask me how I know), ensuring documents are prepared in advance of fines being levied.

 Framing Check - the type of workmanship that must be complete prior to covering with drywall.
 This is the type of inspection that the framing inspector will not do as they solely focus on code related structural requirements, but the builder has far more subtle issues to contend with.

-Schedule Preparation - How to organize a site workflow, in order, such that efficient site work can be managed.
+Schedule Preparation - How to organize a site workflow, in order, such that efficient site work can be managed and costly mistakes avoided.

 Organization of exterior material schedule - assistance with narrowing down a vast supply of design choices to a final cohesive palette.